North Star BASIC: Overview

 The BASIC interpreter was implemented by Dr. Charles A. Grant and Dr. Mark Greenberg, of North Star Computers, Inc.

 One notable difference with other dialects of BASIC of the time was the way in which substrings were addressed using an array-like syntax, a concept sometimes referred to as "slicing".
-For example, A$(13,17) in North Star BASIC corresponded to MID$(A$,13,5) in other dialects.
-This string addressing technique is analogous to the one used in Fortran, and was introduced to BASIC with HP Time-Shared BASIC and later used on Atari BASIC and Sinclair BASIC, among others.
+For example, A$(13,17) in North Star BASIC corresponded to MID$(A$,13,5) in Microsoft BASIC-derived dialects.
+This slicing technique is analogous to the one used in Fortran, and was introduced to BASIC with HP Time-Shared BASIC and later used on Atari BASIC and Sinclair BASIC, among others.
 Strings could be of any length, limited only by available memory, but had to be "DIMensioned" before use.

 While the language was very similar to other BASICs overall, one interesting addition was the addition of an EXIT keyword to pop out of a FOR loop.
 Different dialects of BASIC handled this in different ways, the equivalent in Integer BASIC and Atari BASIC was POP.
 FILL could be used to fill a block of memory with a given value.